traitecoevo/taxonlookup/README.md

-# TaxonLookup: a set of scripts to dynamically build a genus-family-order lookup for vascular plants
+# TaxonLookup: a taxonomic lookup table for vascular plants

 [![Build Status](https://travis-ci.org/wcornwell/TaxonLookup.png?branch=master)](https://travis-ci.org/wcornwell/TaxonLookup)

-This is a set of scripts that dynamically build a genus-family-order look-up table for vascular plants.
+This is designed to be a living database--it will update as taxonomy changes (and it always will).
+There is a set of scripts that dynamically build a genus-family-order look-up table for vascular plants.
 The data for this lookup primarily comes from three sources:

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families